pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

 - searching transparency logs (for inspection)

-- adding a transparency logs to add another authorized node
+- adding a transparency log to add another authorized node

 - adding a transparency log to remove an authorized node